louisebphansen/assignment-2-text-classification-louisebphansen/README.md

 - **X_name:** Name of the saved and vectorized text column.
 Must be a .npz file saved in the /in folder.
 Default: X_vect.npz

 - **Y_name:** Name of array containing labels.
-Must be a .npy file saved in the /in folder'.
+Must be a .npy file saved in the /in folder.
 Default: y.npy

 - **Report_name:** Name of the output classification report.
 Default: logistic_classification_report.txt

 ```
 # activate the virtual environment
-source env/bin/activate
+source ./env/bin/activate

 # unzip data folder to create /in folder containing the data
 unzip data.zip